rsdoiel/antenna/planet.md

 ---

-## 'Sad and sombre day': Garda Flatley's funeral takes place
+## 'Always there to help' - Gda Kevin Flatley's funeral told

 date: 2025-05-15, from: RTÉ News

-The funeral of Garda Kevin Flatley, who died in the line of duty, is taking place in Balbriggan in Co Dublin this afternoon.
+The funeral of Garda Kevin Flatley has heard that he was "adored" by everyone in his family and that the loss they are experiencing is "heartbreaking".

 <br>